-- 1. Posts may be a minimum of either 4" square treated, 4" round treated or 2" galvanized pipe. - 2.
-Brackets may be 1" Unistrut or 1" angle iron capable of bolting meter socket and main breaker.
-Rack shall be plumb and level with no nails used in construction. - 3.
-Ground wire shall be minimum #6 copper securely attached to the post and connected with an approved ground rod clamp to a 5/8" x 8' copperweld or copperclad ground rod with 6" of rod exposed above finished grade. - 4.
-Three-Phase 480-volt self-contained meter racks must be constructed with a 200-amp, 600 volt, three-phase, heavy duty, non-fused NEMA 3R safety switch capable of being locked in the "ON" position located on the line side of the meter. - 5.
-The permanent address label shall be engraved phenolic nameplate with an all-weather adhesive backing.
-Labels shall be black with white letters.
-Labels must be a minimum of 1.00" in Height and 2.50" in Width with engraved letters that are a minimum 1/4" high.
-The label shall identify the physical address, including the apartment, townhouse, office, suite, city and state.
+- Note 1: Posts may be a minimum of either 4" square treated, 4" round treated or 2" galvanized pipe. - Note 2: Brackets may be 1" unistrut or 1" angle iron capable of bolting meter can and main breaker.
+Rack shall be plumb and level with no nails used in construction. - Note 3: Ground wire shall be minimum #6 copper securely attached to the post and connected with an approved ground rod clamp to a 5/8" x 8' copperveld or copperclad ground rod with 6" of rod exposed above ground level. - Note 4: Three Phase 480 volt self-contained meter racks must be constructed with a 200amp, 600volt, three phase, heavy duty, non-fused NEMA 3R safety switch capable of being locked in the "ON" position located on the line side of the meter.